 Development & Communications Specialist

-Chelsey Crowley is the Center for WorkLife Law’s Development Associate.
-Prior to joining WLL, she worked at the Center for the Study of Women at UCLA, an internationally recognized center for research on gender, sexuality, and women’s issues, where she assisted in areas of both research and publications.
+Chelsey Crowley (she/her) is the Center for WorkLife Law’s Development & Communications Specialist, managing our women’s leadership programming including our annual flagship program, the Hastings Leadership Academy for Women.
+Prior to joining WLL, she worked at the Center for the Study of Women at UCLA, an internationally recognized center for research on gender, sexuality, and women’s issues, where she worked in areas of both research and publications.
 She has also interned at Home Street People’s Ministry, a small grassroots organization in Salt River, South Africa, focused on community youth and issues of hunger and poverty.
 A student of international human rights, Chelsey graduated Phi Theta Kappa from Chaffey College and magna cum laude from UCLA, with high honors and distinction.

-Jamie Dolkas is the Center for WorkLife Law’s Director of Women’s Leadership and an Adjunct Law Professor at UC Hastings College of the Law.
+Jamie Dolkas (she/her) is the Center for WorkLife Law’s SVP of Strategy and Research and an Adjunct Law Professor at UC Hastings College of the Law.
 Jamie is an attorney specializing in employment and civil rights law, with a focus on sex discrimination in employment and education.
 She leads WorkLife Law’s women’s leadership initiatives, including Hastings Leadership Academy for Women and Women’s Leadership Edge.
 She also teaches a Leadership for Lawyers course at UC Hastings with Professor Joan Williams, a professional skills course that gives law students tools for career success.